tigerfarm/tigclient/README.md

    - Copy and paste the contents of [makecall.js](makecall.js) into the Code box.
 3. Click Save.

-Create a Voice TwiML Application entry using the above Twilio Function URL.
+3- Create a Voice TwiML Application entry using the above Twilio Function URL.
-This is used in the token to link to the Function (Make a call).
+This is used in the token to link to the Function whichs makes the phone calls.
 In the Console, go to:

 [https://www.twilio.com/console/voice/runtime/twiml-apps](https://www.twilio.com/console/voice/runtime/twiml-apps)